 Current Account deficits in Eurozone

 Spain was a founder member of the Euro.
 However, over the past few years, Spain has seen a relative decline in competitiveness compared to the Eurozone average.
 This has made Spanish exports more expensive.
-Being the Eurozone, they can’t devalue, meaning there is no quick fix to their uncompetitive exports.
+Being in the Eurozone means they can’t devalue, and therefore there is no quick fix to their uncompetitive exports.

 After peaking at 10% of GDP, Spain’s current account deficit has fallen to 5% of GDP, but this partly reflects a sharp drop in consumer spending on imports.
 To restore competitiveness through internal devaluation will require a prolonged period of high unemployment.